 How many of you have sat through a presentation, or maybe even given one, where your slide deck is just a series of bullet points?
 And then even worse, you or the speaker reads the bullet points to us?

-To learn how to avoid the dreaded death by PowerPoint, stay tuned.
+To learn how to avoid the dreaded death by boring PowerPoint slide design, stay tuned.

 We’re going to discuss it next on Moxie Talk.